-Time specific admission tickets are increasingly popular, and in some cases essential, to see some of the top tourist sights in Italy.
-Prior reservations are essential to see Leonardo Da Vinci’s The Last Supper in Milan while time-slot tickets are a more pleasant way to see top museums including the Uffizi Gallery in Florence and the Vatican Museum.
+Time-specific admission tickets are increasingly popular, and in some cases essential, to see some of the top tourist sights in Italy.
+Prior reservations are essential to see Leonardo Da Vinci’s The Last Supper in Milan while time-slot tickets are a more pleasant way to see top museums including the Uffizi Gallery and Accademia in Florence and the Vatican Museum.
 Buy tickets in advance and turn up early to skip lines at sites such as the excavations of Pompeii and Herculaneum near Naples.
 Guided tours often give fast priority access to sights including St Peter’s Basilica in Rome.
 In Venice, skip-the-line tickets are common but time-slot reservations rare.

 Advance Reservations for The Last Supper in Milan

 Leonardo da Vinci’s The Last Supper may only be seen on advance reservation tickets.
 Groups get a maximum of 15 minutes with the painting making it absolutely essential to be on time for the reserved time slot period.

 The ticketing system for The Last Supper is a bit chaotic.
 Tickets are released in two-month batches and sell out very fast.
 However, some tickets may be returned by official tour guides so may become available closer to a planned visit.